antleaf/doapr/webroot/content/repositories/techrxiv.md

   marked as "withdrawn" and annotated with comments explaining the reason for the withdrawal
 repository_type: Disciplinary
-scientific_committees: 'Yes : The TechRxiv Advisory Board is a group of experts across diverse subject areas who advise the management of TechRxiv on the standards that TechRxiv-hosted preprints should be held to.'
+scientific_committees: "Yes : The TechRxiv Advisory Board is a group of experts across diverse subject areas who advise the management of TechRxiv on the standards that TechRxiv-hosted preprints should be held to. \L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://www.techrxiv.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 Your original version will remain publicly accessible with a date and time stamp.
 Revisions will have the same DOI as the original preprint plus a version indicator.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At author's request with moderator approval
-withdrawal_policy: Plagiarized material or describe experimental work that is not performed in accordance with the relevant ethical standards for research using animals or human subjects.
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: base
   :feature: indexing
   :description:
-- :service: base
+- :service: google_scholar
   :feature: indexing
   :description:
 - :service: oaister